emboiko/winDozer/readme.md

 ---

+**Invalid Windows**

+winDozer will discard attempts to Move or set a Window ID on the following windows:

+- The start menu
+- The system tray
+- The desktop itself

+---

 **Known bugs**:
 - MSI Afterburner & children (which installs a few hooks of its own) ignores the `WH_KEYBOARD_LL` hook.